ShrivatsaSK/AeroIQ/README.md

 # AeroIQ
-AeroIQ is an application to detect air pollutants and state how good the environment is, This is available on web as well as mobile
+**AeroIQ** is a web and mobile application designed to detect air pollutants and assess environmental quality.
+It provides real-time insights into air quality, making it a valuable tool for government bodies striving to improve the Air Quality Index (AQI).
+- The source code is openly available—feel free to utilize and enhance it according to your vision for a cleaner, healthier environment.